nickfargo/prochan/test/src/demos.test.coffee.md

 #### The `final` countdown

-This test has multiple competing consumers use the `final` function to safely detect whether a `receive` operation takes place on a channel that is **done**.
+Multiple competing consumers use the `final` function to safely detect whether a `receive` operation takes place on a channel that is **done**.

 Even though the form `final(x)` used here appears to apply `final` to `x`, in fact this is just a convenient syntactical ~~trick~~ illusion: `final` actually